-As indicated in Table III (i.e. for the small cell), the paramagnetic local moment is suppressed at full hopping across all U that we consider.
-The dashed and dotted curves $(\frac{3}{4} \text{ and } \frac{1}{2} \text{ hopping, respectively})$ in Figure 5, however, show much larger moments, with near-complete spin polarization in the H orbital at half hopping.
+of 0.9 in the H orbital at $\frac{1}{2}$ hopping.
 This behavior can be understood both as a direct result of the hybridization and the increase in interaction strength.
-Within each set of curves, it can be observed that, until relatively large U, the local moment increases with decreasing H level depth.
-Both this trend and its trend toward reversal at very large U arise from the orbital's proximity to half-filling.
-Clearly an orbital at half-filling is able to support a larger moment than one well away from half filling.
+The behavior of the curves at U = 12 eV shows that the largest U we considered in the main body of our DMFT study is sufficient to saturate the local moment: a fortuitous coincidence.
+Within each set of curves, it can be observed that until relatively large U, the local moment increases with decreasing H level depth.
+Both this trend and its trend toward reversal at very large U arise from the orbital's proximity to half filling.
+Clearly an orbital at half filling is able to support a larger moment than one well away from half filling.
 Below $U \approx 8$ eV, only the shallower states are able to push their upper "Hubbard bands" above the gap.
-At large U, on the other hand, the orbital approaches half-filling regardless of ε_H , although for the shallowest 1s level, filling falls below unity accompanied by a smaller moment.
+At large U, on the other hand, the orbital approaches half filling regardless of ε_H , although for the shallowest 1s level, filling falls below unity accompanied by a smaller moment.
 This tendency to form moments at low effective hybridization and large U is consistent with the infinite-U, HGe54 mean-field treatment of PCK, and with lore accumulated in the interim.
-In addition, this behavior bears some resemblance to that predicted by Li et al.44 for impurities on graphene, where there is a vanishing gap and the environment is two- rather than three-dimensional.
+In addition, this behavior bears some resemblance to that predicted by Li et al.47 for impurities on graphene, where there is a vanishing gap and the environment is two rather than three dimensional.